 Annual Report and Meeting

 Beginning December 1, 2024, and on each anniversary thereafter, DHS will submit to the ACHP and NCSHPO an annual report summarizing all undertakings reviewed under this Agreement during the prior fiscal year (October 1 – September 30).
 The first report will cover the period from the effective date of this Agreement through September 30, 2024.
-Each report will be organized by state or territory and will identify examples of successful implementation, examples of failures or problems with implementation, and training activities.
+Each report will be organized by state or territory and will identify changes in DHS points of contact, examples of successful implementation, examples of failures or problems with implementation, annual review of Appendices A and B, auditing and compliance results, recommended amendments, if any, and training activities.

-Within thirty (30) calendar days of submitting the first annual report, DHS will convene a meeting with the ACHP and NCSHPO, to examine the Agreement’s effectiveness based on the information provided in the report.
-At this first report meeting, DHS and the ACHP and NCSHPO will determine the necessity, frequency, and timing of future annual meetings and reporting.
+Within thirty (30) calendar days of submitting the first annual report, DHS will convene a meeting with the ACHP and NCSHPO to examine this Agreement’s effectiveness based on the information provided in the report.
+At this first report meeting, DHS and the ACHP and NCSHPO will determine the necessity, frequency, and timing of future annual meetings and reporting and agree on amendments to this Agreement, if proposed.

 Amendments